Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 ### 5.3 Controls <a name="controls"></a>
 The character moves towards where they're pointing their mouse by alternating between A and D. The controller still has to be fine tuned to make the player follow a simple rythm or at least alternate between A and D to get forward momentum.
 Right now the thrust is to high and the decay/friction is to low, which means that simply pressing A or D will make the character skate much further than what is desired.

 We ran tests where we compared different types of controllers to try to get a good controller going.
-We tests a total of 7 different controllers, two of them standing out as the best ones.
+We tested a total of 7 different controllers, two of them standing out as the best ones.
 From the test results, we made the decision to focus on a controller that's based on Rhythm.
 The controller still needs a lot of work to become engaging, however considering the minimal amount of active controls the game has we found that it's best to have a character controller that does require some level of engagement.
 Test results can be found here: https://docs.google.com/forms/d/1Cpn-qBux9VwBPjD6pvHw3jEIJgguhTKkajAR1MG92Us/edit?usp=sharing

 #### 5.3.1 Interfaces <a name="interfaces"></a>
-Main Menu Example:
+Main Menu Example - not implemented:

 ![MainMenu](https://drive.google.com/uc?export=view&id=1PG7Oyxe07W6tfUmoL7jBdFJYS293GUHi)